Building a Life Worth Living Web Series

 ACCEPTS & TIPP

 There are multiple skills to use when you experience a crisis.
 We start by covering when and how to best distract yourself during a situation and when it’s most effective.
-We also will cover how we can try to reduce intense emotions by regulating our nervous systems by temperature, exercise, and breathing.
+We will also cover how we can reduce intense emotions by regulating our nervous systems through temperature, exercise, and breathing.

 Self-Sooth & IMPROVE